fslaborg/zzarchive-FsLab/README.md

 FsLab
 =====

-FsLab is a curated set of templates, libraries and literate scripting support for doing data science with F#.
+FsLab is a curated set of templates, libraries and scripts-as-journals support for doing data science with F#.

-See https://fslab.org for getting started
+See https://fslab.org for getting started.

 Developer notes
 ---------------